opulo-inc/ohai/docs/feeder8/peel-motor/index.md

 	<img src="img/img17.webp" width="60%" height=auto>
 	<img src="img/img13.webp" width="60%" height=auto>

-* Manually rotate the installed `peel-gear` to check if any glue fell into the motor's gearbox once it's dried for at least 3 minutes.
+* Manually rotate the installed `peel-gear` to check if any glue fell into the motor's gearbox once it's dried for at least 3 hours.

 !!!failure "If you cannot rotate the installed `peel-gear` by hand, scrap the subassembly and record the material waste"